jiahaoli57/Call-for-Reviewers/README.md

 We encourage everyone to contribute to this repository by adding new calls as they become available.

 1. Fork this repository to your GitHub account.
-2. Add new self-recommendation links to the `README.md` file.
+2. Add new "call for reviewers" links to the `README.md` file.
 Please ensure the link format is clear and includes relevant information.
 3. Submit a Pull Request.

+Alternatively, you can contribute by emailing me the "call for reviewers" links directly.
+Please send to [jiahaoli57@163.com].
+I'll make sure to add them to the repository ASAP.

 We appreciate your contributions!